memopemo/Aseprite-Glazed-Terracotta-Helpers/README.md

 ![demo](glazededitordemo.gif)

-## Only 45 Degree Mirror
+## Only 45 Degree Symmetry
-Mirrors the sprite by 45 degrees.
+Diagonal Symmetry by 45 degrees.

 ![demo](45_flip_demo.png)

-## Only Rotate Mirror
+## Only Rotate Symmetry
 Rotates the bottom right image into the 4 quadrants.